DiegoGBassani/SEEDNet/README.md

 # Please cite this work as:
-Darooneh, A.H. et al. (2024) ‘Multi-country settlement level database of health indicators and a covariate-free estimation method.’
+Darooneh, A.H. et al. (2024) ‘SEEDNet: A covariate-free multi-country settlement-level database of epidemiological estimates for network analysis.’
 Available at: https://doi.org/TBC.

 # citation
 @misc{darooneh_2024,
-	title = {Multi-country settlement level database of health indicators and a covariate-free estimation method.}, doi = {TBC},
+	title = {SEEDNet: A covariate-free multi-country settlement-level database of epidemiological estimates for network analysis}, doi = {TBC},
 	number = {{SDATA}-24-01804},
   year = {2024},